Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 There are people in there.

-Uh for for for me sometimes to try to understand How people are being told to appreciate or understand Obama.
+I tell you, it defies logic for me sometimes to try to understand how people are being told to appreciate or understand Obama.

-To say that there's nobody in this White House that understands the importance of the Allied relationship with Great Britain.
+To say that there's nobody in this White House that understands the importance of the allied relationship with Great Britain, that's not the way to put it.

 The way to put it is this bunch doesn't care about that relationship.

-That's the way to look at it, because that's the way it is.
+That's the way to look at it because that's the way it is.

-Nearly as much as past administrations have about our Allied relationship with the United Kingdom.
+This bunch doesn't care nearly as much as past administrations have about our allied relationship with the United Kingdom.

 Who do you think it is that tells the new arrivals how things operate when the old arrivals leave?